ring9834/AKS_with_ElasticObservability/README.md

 Connect kubectl

-get-credentials: Downloads the Kubernetes configuration (kubeconfig) file for your AKS cluster and merges it with your local ~/.kube/config file.
-This lets you use kubectl commands to manage your AKS cluster directly from your terminal.
+get-credentials: Downloads the Kubernetes configuration (kubeconfig) file for our AKS cluster and merges it with our local ~/.kube/config file.
+This lets we use kubectl commands to manage our AKS cluster directly from our terminal.
 ```sh
 az aks get-credentials --resource-group $RESOURCE_GROUP --name $CLUSTER_NAME
 ```